-Read more about our performance against these ratings and indices on pages 104 to 109
+Read more about our performance against these ratings and indices on pages 99 to 103

-Many of the ESG indices in which we participate draw their data from this report.
+Many of the ESG indices in which we participate draw their data from the information in this and our integrated annual report.
 We collate, monitor and report publicly on a wide range of performance measures across ESG categories, with consideration to what stakeholders tell us matters most, as well as our contribution to wider value and global goals such as the UN SDGs and climate change mitigation goals.